pretzelhammer/rust-blog/posts/learning-rust-in-2024.md

 ### [Tour of Rust](https://tourofrust.com/)

 It's really good.
-However, it covers a lot of the same ground that other resources in the guide already cover, so it was omitted for the sake keeping the guide streamlined.
+However, it covers a lot of the same ground that other resources in the guide already cover, so it was omitted for the sake of keeping the guide streamlined.